 If your institution has elected to use the OptiTransport functionality with OptiVLM CarrierWeb (Network Level Inventory Optimization and Route Plans Optimization), then you will need to grant OptiCash access to the CarrierWeb database schema.

-In the <application-path>/WEB-INF directory, find file “opticash.properties”.
+In the <application-path>/WEB-INF directory, find the file “opticash.properties”.
 Open this file with a text editor and place your CarrierWeb schema name in the following line (replacing DEMO_CW):

 OptiTransport.CWSchemaName=DEMO_CW

-Using an SQL editor connected to the CarrierWeb schema, grant access for OptiCash to use certain tables.
+Using an SQL editor connected to the CarrierWeb schema, grants access for OptiCash to use certain tables.
 Replace {OC_SCHEMA} with your OptiCash database schema name.

 GRANT SELECT ON global_jpa_seq TO {OC_SCHEMA};